Henry Every: Hypothesis of escape to New Providence

 Trott called a meeting of Nassau's governing council, likely arguing that interloping was a fairly common crime and not a sufficient reason for turning away the men, whose presence now aided Nassau's security.
-The council agreed to allow Fancy to enter the harbor, apparently having never been told of the private bribe.
-Trott sent a letter to Every instructing him that his crew "were welcome to come and to go as they pleased."
+The council agreed to allow Fancy to enter the harbour, apparently having never been told of the private bribe.
+Trott sent a letter to Every instructing him that his crew "were welcome to come and to go as they pleased".
 Soon after, Trott met Every personally on land in what must have been a closed-door meeting.
 Fancy was then handed over to the governor, who found that extra bribes—fifty tons of ivory tusks, one hundred barrels of gunpowder, several chests of firearms and ammunition, and an assortment of ship anchors—had been left in the hold for him.

 The wealth of foreign-minted coins could not have escaped Trott.
 He must have known that the ship's crew were not merely unlicensed slavers, likely noting the patched-up battle damage on Fancy.
-When word eventually reached that the Royal Navy and the EIC were hunting for Fancy and that "Captain Bridgeman" was Every himself, Trott denied ever knowing anything about the pirates' history other than what they told him, adamant that the island's population "saw no reason to disbelieve them."
-This he argued despite the fact that the proclamation for the pirates' capture specifically warned that Every's crew could "probably be known and discovered by the great quantities of Gold and Silver of forreign Coines which they have with them."
+When word eventually reached that the Royal Navy and the EIC were hunting for Fancy and that "Captain Bridgeman" was Every himself, Trott denied ever knowing anything about the pirates' history other than what they told him, adamant that the island's population "saw no reason to disbelieve them".
+This he argued despite the fact that the proclamation for the pirates' capture specifically warned that Every's crew could "probably be known and discovered by the great quantities of Gold and Silver of foreign Coines which they have with them."
 In the meantime, however, Every's men were free to frequent the town's pubs.
 Nevertheless, the crew soon found themselves disappointed with the Bahamas; the islands were sparsely populated, meaning that there was virtually no place to spend the money they had pirated.
 For the next several months the pirates spent most of their time living in relative boredom.
 By now Trott had stripped Fancy of everything valuable, and it was lost after being violently driven against some rocks, perhaps deliberately on the orders of Trott, who was eager to rid himself of a key piece of evidence.